matsadler/magnus/README.md

 a Rust heap allocated data structure, such as `Vec`, `HashMap`, or `Box`.
 This must be avoided at all costs.

-While it would be possible to mark any functions that could expose this unsafty as `unsafe`, that would mean that almost every interaction with Ruby would be `unsafe`.
+While it would be possible to mark any functions that could expose this lack of safety as `unsafe`, that would mean that almost every interaction with Ruby would be `unsafe`.
 This would leave no way to differentiate the *really* unsafe functions that need much more care to use.

 Other than this, Magnus strives to match Rust's usual safety guaranties for